yohanchatelain/intro2testing/README.md

    ```
    </details>
 6. Check GitHub action is passing now.

-   A GitHub Action testing the package is already present at [.github/workflows/python-app.yml](.github/workflows/python-app.yml).
+   A GitHub Action for testing the package is already present at [.github/workflows/python-app.yml](.github/workflows/python-app.yml).
+Take a look at it to understand its structure and syntax.
    This is a default template available when creating a `New workflow` on GitHub.
    GitHub has a [Marketplace](https://github.com/marketplace?type=actions) gathering all action templates.
-   Have a look at it to understand its structure and syntax.

    <details>